-I have gathered all the important cases and resources pertaining to police drug dogs.
-For your convenience, I put together a …
+I have gathered all the important criminal cases and other resources pertaining to police K9’s and drug dogs.
+To download these resources hit the link below:

 Drug dog cases are no different than other search & seizure cases.
-Here too, the facts on the ground and the slightest detail involved in a case my decide the outcome.
+Here too, the slightest detail involved in a case my decide the outcome.

-My goal is present this area of the law in a helpful manner to attorneys and other individuals who want to educate themselves on the topic.
+My goal is present this area of the law in a helpful manner for attorneys and other individuals who want to educate themselves on the topic.

 - A Case Law Summary